rajgoel/course-business-analytics-fundamentals/03-lecture/slides.md

 The Water Commisioner has allocated

-- 600 thousand acre feet of water to kibbutz 1,
+- 600 acre feet of water to kibbutz 1,
-- 800 thousand acre feet of water to kibbutz 2,
+- 800 acre feet of water to kibbutz 2,
-- 375 thousand acre feet of water to kibbutz 3.
+- 375 acre feet of water to kibbutz 3.

 The required amount of water for an acre of land used for

-- sugar beets is 3 thousand acre feet per acre,
+- sugar beets is 3 acre feet per acre,
-- cotton is 2 thousand acre feet per acre,
+- cotton is 2 acre feet per acre,
-- sorghum is 1 thousand acre feet per acre.
+- sorghum is 1 acre feet per acre.

 What are the constraints on the available water?